-Our Work in Myanmar
+Our Workin Myanmar

-Save the Children is one of the largest nongovernmental organizations at work in Myanmar today.
 In 1995, Save the Children initiated activities in Myanmar and first signed a Memorandum of Understanding with the Ministry of Health in 2001.
 Save the Children efforts have focused primarily on Development Programs for Children High Impact Program Initiatives in education, health and economic opportunities.
 A strong commitment to community empowerment has both created sustainability of programs in impact areas and supported the prospects for scaling-up programs to achieve greater national impact through advocacy.

 Despite Myanmar's natural wealth, a third of its people live in exreme poverty.
 Myanmar possesses rich natural and human resources but is ranked only 149 out of 187 ciountries on the Human Development Index.
 With a population of approximately 50 million, Myanmar faces economic challenges, an escalating HIV/AIDS epidemic, and health and education systems that are strained due to limited resources.
 Children's access to quality education, adequate healthcare, and economic security is increasingly threatened.

 More than 90,000 children under five die every year in Myanmar, primarily from just three diseases we know how to prevent or treat.
 From the moment a child is born in Myanmar, their life chances are threatened.